hydrogen602/compiler/LanguageDesign.md

   - When a value is passed to a function, i.e. `foo(x)`
   - When a value is being returned from a function, i.e. `return x`
   - When a value is being passed out of an if block, i.e. `if condition { x } else { y }`
+- Reference counting needs to be cleaned up - it should be that there is a boxed typeclass that automatically implements a method for incrementing and decrementing references - preferably inline - and a destroy method the objects own cleanup